A comprehensive website offering information and support for anyone with mental health problems and their friends and family.

 Samaritans Hotline (USA: 1 800 273 – TALK / UK & ROI: 116 123)

 Please also see Samaritans and The Happiness Project, listed above.

 Students Against Depression offers comprehensive, award-winning information and resources validated by health professionals to help you identify low mood or depression and then find a way forward, as well as tips and advice from students who have experienced it all themselves.
-Download their resources, customise their self help plans, chose to share your own story and join us in fighting student depression.
-The four main areas of the site are:
+Download their resources, customize their self help plans, chose to share your own story and join them in fighting student depression.

 Every year many hundreds of young people take their own lives in the UK.
 Many thousands more contemplate suicide; many harm themselves or suffer alone, afraid to speak openly about how they are feeling.
 Papyrus exists to give young people hope and to prevent young suicide.
-Papyrus draws from the experience of many who have been touched personally by young suicide across the UK and speak on their behalf in our campaigns and in our endeavours to save young lives.
-We provide confidential support and advice to young people and anyone worried about a young person.
+Papyrus draws from the experience of many who have been touched personally by young suicide across the UK and speak on their behalf in our campaigns and in our endeavors to save young lives.
+They provide confidential support and advice to young people and anyone worried about a young person.

-They run a national helpline, HOPELineUK, including text and email services, staffed by a team of mental health professionals who provide practical help and advice to vulnerable young people and to those concerned about any young person who may be at risk of suicide.
+They run a national helpline, HOPELineUK (**Overseas Tel: +44 800 068 4141 / UK Tel: 0800 068 4141), including text and email services, staffed by a team of mental health professionals who provide practical help and advice to vulnerable young people and to those concerned about any young person who may be at risk of suicide.

 **Please note anyone can call from all over the world but the number is based in the UK and will be subject to international charges should you choose to call from overseas.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.